 Even the most well-prepared submission can face unexpected challenges.
 That’s why a comprehensive risk management plan is a must.
 Identify potential roadblocks in advance, such as complex clinical data that might require clarification, potential issues with a manufacturing facility, or the possibility of an advisory committee meeting.
 For each potential risk, develop a clear contingency plan outlining the steps you’ll take to address it.
 This foresight allows you to prepare responses and gather necessary data ahead of time.
 Having solid risk management strategies helps you react swiftly and effectively, keeping your review on track.

-How PDUFA Fees Lead to Faster Reviews
+Following the Money: How PDUFA Fees Speed Up Reviews

 When you first see the price tag on PDUFA fees, it’s easy to focus on the cost.
 But these fees are the engine that powers a more efficient and predictable FDA review process.
 Before PDUFA was enacted in 1992, the FDA was underfunded and understaffed, leading to long, unpredictable review timelines that could stretch for years.
 This created a bottleneck that delayed patient access to new treatments and made it difficult for companies to plan their development and launch strategies.